5 Exercises To Learn Jazz Guitar Licks

 In this lesson we’ll look at 5 steps that I like to take when learning any lick to ensure that you memorize the line, but also understand and digest the concepts behind the lick, allowing you to create your own memorable lines that sound in the style of your favorite jazz guitarists.

-The first thing I do when tackling any new lick or phrase is to get the lick in my ears and under my fingers on the fretboard.
+The first thing I do when I learn jazz guitar licks or phrases, is to get the lick in my ears and under my fingers on the fretboard.

 To begin, here is the lick that we will study as an example in this article, a ii V I lick in the key of C major.

-Here is how I would work this, or any, lick when first learning it in the practice room.
+Here is how I would learn jazz guitar licks when first tackling them in the practice room.